Kexodus1/Ark-Ascended-Tools/README.md

 - Auto Farmer<BR>
    - This function is for a tribemate or alt account while being a rider on a farming Dino.
 This will automatically left click every 2.5 seconds.
 Once Dino becomes black weighted the function will automatically drop items listed in the box below.
 Please separate these items by a comma(,).<BR><BR>

+- Auto Clicker<BR>
+   - Select the key you would like it to press and input a time in milliseconds to press the key.
+Wherever the mouse is located when it is started is were it will press the key.
+Has a 3 second delay until it starts.<BR><BR>

 - Auto Drop Items<BR>
    - While activated anytime you open the Dino's inventory it will type the inputed items in the text box one by one and drop all of each item.
 Please separate these items by a comma(,).
 Example: Doing a meat run and typing "Prime,Hide,Chitin,Keratin" into the box, this would drop these items every time you open the Dino's inventory.<BR><BR>